 Shock Jock: Sarah Blaze whose ramblings drive the Boston Shadowchasers nuts.
 Karen is surprisingly a huge fan of hers until it's revealed that Sarah is in cahoots with a group affiliated with Jalie Squarefoot.

-Shout-Out: There is a reference to The Empire Strikes Back sometime near the climax of the fic.
-At the end of one chapter, when it is obvious that the Shadowchasers are on the way, Baron Dybbuk leaves to apologize to Jalie.
+There is a reference to The Empire Strikes Back sometime near the climax of the fic. [[spoiler: At the end of one chapter, when it is obvious that the Shadowchasers are on the way, Baron Dybbuk leaves to apologize to Jalie.
 At the beginning of the next chapter, Jalie strangles him to death, and then says, nonchalantly, "Apology accepted, Baron Dybbuk."
-(An almost identical situation happened in the movie when an Imperial officer reported a failure to Darth Vader.)

-Later on during the Triangle Duel between Jeb, Ophelia and Jalie, Jalal calls Jalie's Temporal Machine Gods "a bunch of creepy Daaleks".
+Later on during the Triangle Duel between Jeb, Ophelia and Jalie, Jalal calls Jalie's Temporal Machine Gods "a bunch of creepy Daleks".

 Sixth Ranger: Dante's seventh deck acts as this, since his opponent Novolar already knows what most if not all of his other decks are.

 Steal the Surroundings: After his duel with Unity-of-Rings, Jalie attempts to steal the Key to Tharizdun's Prison by having a massive airship rip the temple it is in out of the ground and carry it to his base.
 The plan hits a snag when the airship malfunctions and self-destructs, making the temple crash and shatter in the middle of nowhere.

 Steampunk: The Shadowchasers use an airship procured by a member of Morgana's Kin that comes from a world with similar technology in their trip to the Outlands, because magic cannot be used for travel there.